Roles

 Default system roles

-Flow Retail includes six pre-configured roles that cover common use cases.
-You can assign these directly or use them as templates for custom roles.
+Flow Retail includes six pre-configured roles.
+You can use these directly or as templates for custom roles.

 Administrator